Ashley-Pettit/The-Toy-Robot/README.md

 The Toy Robot test is a programming excercise that is very popular in Melbourne.
 The problem involves making a robot move around a table without falling off.

-This solution attempts to show SOLID programming principals and is design to be simple yet scalable.
+This solution attempts to show SOLID programming principals and is designed to be simple yet scalable.

 At the bottom of this readme is the requirements of this coding task.